easybuilders/easybuild/docs/Installing-Lmod-without-root-permissions.rst

 This short guide will show how to install Lmod (and Lua, on which it depends) on Linux, without requiring root permissions.
-Installing lua using the steps below does require rsync, make and gcc

 Lua
 ~~~

+Dependencies: Installing Lua using the steps below requires rsync, make and gcc

 Build and install Lua using the source tarball available in the Lmod
 SourceForge repository (`http://sourceforge.net/projects/lmod/files/`_).